Originally published: October 20, 2025 | Updated: March 2026

 What’s Changing and When

-Tax Year 2026 (Filing Season 2027): IRIS becomes the sole platform for electronic information return filing
+Tax Year 2026 (Filing Season 2027): IRIS becomes the only platform for electronic information return filing.
+Organizations that have not transitioned by this point will be unable to file electronically.

 What Is IRIS?